thosgood/this-weeks-finds/markdown/251-300/week257.md

 3-manifolds, available as
 [`arXiv:math/0502567`](http://arxiv.org/abs/math/0502567).

-On the *n*-Category Café, a number theorist named James corrected some serious mistakes in the original version of this Week's Finds.
+On the $n$-Category Café, a number theorist named James corrected some serious mistakes in the original version of this Week's Finds.
 Here are his remarks on why Spec(Z) is $3$-dimensional: